 You are expected to pick up after yourself.
 Adult lunchroom aides are provided for student supervision and to help when necessary.
-It is not their job to clean up after students.

-STUDENT ID'S
+STUDENT ID

 You will be required to carry your ID card during regular school hours.
 You will need your ID for the following: